bjornpostema/datacentre-workload-analysis/README.md

 The main purpose of this document is to discover workload in a meanful way, that will serve as an input for the *data centre simulation framework* (DCSF) in AnyLogic.
 DCSF is capable of handling many styles of input.
 This meanful way would be more valuable if it is reproducable.
 Therefore, Jupyter Notebook is used to document and write code. *Jupyter Notebook* is used together with *Python* that import the libraries *Pandas* for data science, *NumPy* for numerical math and *Matplotlib* for plotting purposes.

-Meaningful workload obtained in this document is considered to be on hourly basis.
-The probability density function of each hour is estimated with a histogram for each hour.
-This data can serve as an input to the DCSF as a custom probability distribution.
-This custom probilability distrubution can then serve during that hour to determine the inter-arrival time between jobs.

-The first main issue encountered in this approach is the the various sizes of the jobs.
-So, if job have various sizes, the DCSF should take care of this.
-Beside this we need to determine what can be said about the service rates.

 The data set used in this analysis is external and not accessible.
 Yet, the most valuable output and code for reproducability is displayed below.
 The data set is stored in a Dutch storage company called *Stack*, who claims to have high security and to be independant from unwanted external observers.
 The server of Jupyter Notebook is currently situated at University of Twente.